mwasmith/bigdatacup/README.md

 # bigdatacup
 Measurement of Passing in the Ontario Hockey League

+- Open the RMD file
+- Run the library and code chunks that pull and clean the data (i.e., do not load anything yet)
+- Open pass_bart.
+Inspiration from Asmae Toumi's Big Data Bowl submission.
-To run the script, open the RMD file and run the code chunks that pull and clean the data.
-Once the data is cleaned, open pass_bart and run the model.
-It will save a few files that you can call into the RMD file later on.
+- Run the script.
+It will save a number of items that you can call into the RMD afterwards.
+- Knit the RMD file.